Lee H. Eckell

 - Keeping Your Expert: Daubert/Frye Analysis (2001) Co-Author

 - Successful defense of a local pest control company as co-counsel during a two-week negligence trial involving the alleged improper use of a pesticide during termite application.
 Plaintiff alleged that the client’s failure to properly seal cracks before applying the pesticide caused it to migrate into the HVAC system in the basement and then throughout the home.
 Plaintiff alleged violation of New Jersey Regulations applicable to licensed pest control applicators.
-Neurological injuries, emotional distress and property damage were all alleged.
-Plaintiff and her experts theorized that the home was contaminated and had to be demolished and rebuilt and that all of the contents inside the home were damaged.
+Neurological injuries, emotional distress, and property damage were all alleged.
+Plaintiff and her experts theorized that the home was contaminated and had to be demolished and rebuilt.
+Plaintiff and experts further theorized that all of the contents inside the home were damaged.
 The demand prior to trial was in excess of seven figures.
-Plaintiff’s liability experts were cross-examined during trial regarding test results that did not identify dangerous pesticide levels as well as improper characterization of New Jersey’s pest control regulations.
+Plaintiff’s liability experts were cross-examined during trial regarding test results that did not identify dangerous pesticide levels, as well as improper characterization of New Jersey’s pest control regulations.
 Plaintiff’s medical experts were also cross-examined regarding their failure to account for Plaintiff’s prior medical history in their causation opinions.
 After Plaintiff’s case, the case settled for a fraction of the demand prior to trial.

 - Successful defense of a national supermarket wholesaler at trial in an automobile negligence case.
-Plaintiff, a married forty-six-year-old union electrician with four children, had not returned to work after being rear-ended by the client.
-Plaintiff asserted a multi-million-dollar economic loss claim along with permanent injuries to the neck, vestibular system and cognitive function.
+Plaintiff, a married 46-year-old union electrician with four children, had not returned to work after being rear-ended by the client.
+Plaintiff asserted a multi-million-dollar economic loss claim, along with permanent injuries to the neck, vestibular system, and cognitive function.
 Plaintiff’s wife also made a claim for loss of consortium.
 During the four-week trial, it was argued that a phantom vehicle was at fault for the accident.
 In addition, expert and fact witnesses were called to support the defense that Plaintiff did not sustain a permanent injury as alleged.
 Prior to trial, the parties attended mediation where there was a multi-million-dollar demand.
 While a pre-trial offer was made, the matter settled for significantly less than the pre-trial offer after the jury had reached a verdict, but before the verdict was read to the Court by the jury.

 - Extrication of a developer client from a case where a construction worker fell three stories and suffered severe injuries.
 When a subcontractor’s carrier repeatedly ignored a proper indemnification request, suit was brought against them.
 The carrier eventually accepted the tender without a reservation of rights and repaid the self-insured developer for legal fees and expenses.